TGGamer1/Dots/README.md

 - This project was heavily inspired by <a href="https://github.com/end-4">end-4</a>’s legendary dotfile structure and their approach to transparent, idempotent setup scripts.

 - Copying: Personally I have absolutely no problem with others redistributing/recreating my work.
-There's no "stealing" (maybe unless you loudly do weird stuff)
+There's no "stealing" (maybe unless you loudly do weird stuff).

 </div>